Atiullah18/StudentListApp/README.md

 # Student List App

 ## 1. Project Title

 **Student List App – Student Registration and Display Application**

 ## 2. Aim

 To develop an Android application that allows users to register student details and display registered students using ListView and ImageView.

 ## 3. Scenario

 A college needs a simple Android application to register student information and display the registered students in a list.
 The application provides a registration screen where student details can be entered and a student list screen where registered students are displayed along with their images.

 ## 4. Objectives

 - To create a student registration screen.
 - To accept student details from the user.
 - To display registered students using ListView.
 - To display student images using ImageView.
 - To navigate between Activities using Intent.
-- To understand Android layouts, Activities and UI components.
+- To understand Android UI components and layouts.

 ## 5. Technologies Used

 - Android Studio
 - Kotlin
 - XML